Rogdham/pyzstd/index.rst

         # build and install
         sudo python3 setup.py --dynamic-link-zstd install
-        # build a redistributable wheel
+        # build a distributable wheel
         python3 setup.py --dynamic-link-zstd bdist_wheel

     On Windows, there is no system-wide zstd library.
 Pyzstd module can dynamically link to a DLL library, modify ``setup.py``: